smjuni/MechaCar_Statistical_Analysis/README.md

 - **Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?**

-    This model does not effectively predict the mpg of the MechaCar prototype because the significance of the Intercept variable is so high.
+    This model does not effectively predict the mpg of the MechaCar prototypes because the significance of the Intercept variable is so high.
 This suggests that there are other extraneous variables within or beyond our dataset that are affecting our analysis.

 ## Summary Statistics on Suspension Coils ##